 I highly recommend their site (linked below in the references) for beginners on these topics or if you want to learn more.

-Studies have shown connection between exposure to EMF radiation like Wifi and health issues such as:
+Studies have shown connection between exposure to EMF radiation (electromagnetic radiation) wireless devices like Wifi and health issues such as:

 - Increased permeability of the blood-brain barrier (3)